-Function $g_1(\alpha_k)$ is a monotonically increasing function of feeder load developed from the analysis of historical feeder failure data as a function of load, ambient temperature, and feeder composition.
+Function $g_1(\propto_k)$ is a monotonically increasing function of feeder load developed from the analysis of historical feeder failure data as a function of load, ambient temperature, and feeder composition.

-Finally, the predicted number of customer impact that will result from overloaded secondary mains is calculated as follows:
+Finally, the predicted number of customer impacts that will result from overloaded secondary mains is calculated as follows:

-$$\delta_3 = \frac{\text{Increment in Load}}{\text{Average Load per Customer}} \tag{9}$$
+$$\delta_3 = \left(\frac{\text{Increment in Load}}{\text{Average Load per Customer}}\right).$$ (9)

-This calculation addresses the restoration of customers who are already without power as a result of the transformer restoration.
-It does not, however, address the avoidance of load induced failure of secondary mains and additional customer impact that might otherwise be avoided were the transformer restored.
+This calculation addresses the restoration of customers who are already without power as a result of transformer restoration.
+It does not, however, address the avoidance of load-induced failure of secondary mains and additional customer impact that might otherwise be avoided if the transformer was restored.

-The equation of $\delta_3$ is determined from overloaded secondary mains that are then assumed to be burned out.
-It is assumed that the unrelieved overload of secondary mains will result in their failure, thereby affect customers.
-After their failure, loads are dropped, and this is then converted to number of customers that are dropped as a result of the burned out secondary mains.
+The equation of δ_3 is determined from overloaded secondary mains that are then assumed to be burned out.
+It is assumed that the unrelieved overload of secondary mains will result in their failure, thereby affecting customers.
+After their failure, loads are dropped, and this is then converted to the number of customers that are dropped as a result of the burned out secondary mains.